nipuna-perera/dotfiles/dot_config/tmux/plugins/tmux/README.md

 Below are provided a few configurations as examples or starting points.

 Note:
-When switching bettwen configurations run:
+When switching between configurations run:
 ```sh
 tmux kill-server
 ```